Sialadenitis (a.k.a. spit gland infection, salivary gland infection, salivary stone, parotitis)

 As a last resort, especially when the gland keeps getting infected or keeps producing stones, complete surgical excision of the gland may be recommended.
 There are risks involved with surgical excision including permanent tongue and lower lip paralysis (for the submandibular gland exicison) or facial paralysis (for the parotid gland excision).

 Recently, in only a few centers in the United States, a minimally invasive procedure called sialendoscopy can be performed which may negate the need for surgical removal of the offending salivary gland.
-We do not offer this treatment option in our office.

 Related Blog Articles